-A Post Style is a set of design elements and formats that define the look and feel of the post.
-It can include fonts, headers, text and background colors, dividers, icons and snippets.
+Post Styles is a set of layout elements: fonts, headings, text and background colors, indents, dividers, icons and buttons.

 You can create unique Post Styles for different types of content.
 This flexibility is especially important when it comes to sponsored content.